paul-grassi/800-63A-ImplGuide/4_Resolution.md

 </tbody><table>

 **Table 4:** Fuzzy Matching of Attributes Using Name, Date of Birth and Current Address

+> Paul: this ia conjecture and should not be in the doc

 Accurate matching of attributes can be a requirement with immediate life-and-death consequences; the U.S. Department of Veterans’ Affairs and many large health care organizations use attribute matching systems to perform patient identity matching.
 These systems vary in costs and complexity and fuzzy matching algorithms consider demographic attributes such as name, date of birth, address and phone number.
 When comparisons indicate a high statistical likelihood that the records are related, the algorithm declares a match between the two records based on thresholds established by the assurance requirements of the use case.
 In deterministic cases (such as the algorithm used by the Veterans Health Administration) exact matching of identity and demographic data is performed.
 In general all fuzzy matching tools involve a similar sequence of steps: